mzrghorbani/emp-work/README.md

 	1.2- Downloads dependencies from GitLab.
 	1.3- Creates new directories and top-level dependency files.
 	1.4- Creates a Vivado project using EMP-FWK settings.
-	1.5- Runs Vivado synthesis, implements the FPGA board and packages the IP-Core.
+	1.5- Runs Vivado synthesis, implements the FPGA board 1.6- Export the created IP-Core as Vivado packages

 2- make_sim: